The Original Wrapper

-"The Original Wrapper" (sometimes written as "The Original Rapper") is a song written and recorded by American musician Lou Reed from his fourteenth solo studio album, Mistrial (1986).
+"The Original Wrapper" (sometimes written as "The Original Rapper") is a song written and recorded by American rock musician Lou Reed from his fourteenth solo studio album, Mistrial (1986).
 The title refers to the practice of keeping products in their original packaging.
 It can also be interpreted as a pun on "rapper," referring to Reed's distinctive vocal style.

 Music video

-The 1986 music video (directed by Zbigniew Rybczyński) features time-lapse photography of New Yorkers on the street.
+The 1986 music video (directed by Polish filmmaker Zbigniew Rybczyński) features time-lapse photography of New Yorkers on the street.
 A trio of men in yellow hazmat suits attempt to package people in "original wrappers" of cardboard.
 Shots of Reed are interspersed, wearing a fedora and an overabundance of glitter (most likely a reference to Michael Jackson).
 Rollerskaters and fireworks are mixed within scenes of the hazmat men capturing men and women.
-They attempt to capture a Dachshund, but it escapes its box.
+They attempt to capture a dachshund, but it escapes its box.
 It was nominated for Best Editing at the 1987 MTV Video Music Awards.